opt-out-tools/model-online-misogyny/CONTRIBUTING.md

   If relevant, please also add references in the literature, with PDF links when possible.

-### CI/CD

-We have Circle CI in two of our code repos.

 ### Branch Naming Convention

 We use a branch for each major release, and tags on